ipleiria-robotics/indoor_positioning_uwb/README.md

 <img title="" src="https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/img/sala_info.jpg" alt="">

-We used this anchors disposition because we wanted to have Line-of-sight most of the comunications/positions and we have a limit on the height (3 meters).
-Aditional, we wanted the tag to be located inside off the area defined from the anchors.
-To test the localization was decided to elaborate 2 types of tests, statics and dynamics.
-This way it is possible to tet both situations with different difficulties.
-The static test was elaborated testing LOS or NLOS situations and the dynamic test were executed with different velocities on a linear conveyor moved by a DC motor.

-Using the instrumentation described before we obtained the real positions of each anchor.
+We used this anchors placement because we wanted to have Line-of-Sight in a reasonable part of the lab, and because we have a limit on the height (3 meters).
+Aditionally, we wanted the tag to be located inside the area defined from the anchors.
+To test the localization estimation, 2 types of tests were specified: statics and dynamic.
+This approach allowed testing both situations with different difficulties.
+The static test was elaborated testing LOS or NLOS situations, and the dynamic test were executed with different velocities on a linear conveyor, moved by a DC motor.
+Using the theodolite mentioned before, we obtained the real position of each anchor.

 #### [Static Tests](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/static_test)

-The static tests were divided on three situations:
+The static tests were divided in three situations:

-1. Teste 1 - Static test with all 8 anchors with LOS situation to the tag.
+1. Teste 1 - Static test with all 8 anchors in LOS situation to the tag.

-2. Teste 2 - Static test in the same previous position but with the anchor 5 on NLOS situation.
-As the next figure shows, we used a metalic board on the ceil near the anchor 5.
+2. Teste 2 - Static test in the same positionhas "Teste 1", but with the anchor 5 on a NLOS situation.
+As the next figure shows, we used a metalic board on the ceiling near the anchor 5 to force the NLOS situation.

-3. Teste 3 - Static test on a position were exists many NLOS commucations between anchors and tag.
+3. Teste 3 - Static test on a position were many NLOS communications exist between anchors and tag.

 <img title="Optional title" src="https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/img/static.png" alt="Alt text">

 #### [Dynamic Tests](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/movement_test)

-For the dynamic test, were executed using two different velocities on the conveyor.
-One with a slow velocity and another with fast velocity.
-To execute the correspondent python scripts to generate positions and then analysis:
+The dynamic tests were executed using two different velocities on a conveyor, one with a slow velocity and another with a faster velocity.
+To execute the corresponding python scripts to generate positions and then analyse the results:

 1. Slow - Test with a low velocity